awsdocs/amazon-glacier-developer-guide/doc_source/creating-vaults-dotnet-sdk.md

 ## Creating a Vault Using the High\-Level API of the AWS SDK for \.NET<a name="create-vault-dotnet-highlevel"></a>

-The `ArchiveTransferManager` class of the high\-level API provides the `CreateVault` method you can use to create a vault in an AWS region\.
+The `ArchiveTransferManager` class of the high\-level API provides the `CreateVault` method you can use to create a vault in an AWS Region\.

 ### Example: Vault Operations Using the High\-Level API of the AWS SDK for \.NET<a name="vault-operations-example-dotnet-highlevel"></a>

 The following C\# code example creates and delete a vault in the US West \(Oregon\) Region\.
-For a list of AWS regions in which you can create vaults, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\.
+For a list of AWS Regions in which you can create vaults, see [Accessing Amazon S3 Glacier](amazon-glacier-accessing.md)\.

 For step\-by\-step instructions on how to run the following example, see [Running Code Examples](using-aws-sdk-for-dot-net.md#setting-up-and-testing-sdk-dotnet)\.
 You need to update the code as shown with a vault name\.